Big Update On Matt And Jeff Hardy WWE Rumors: ROH Deal Not Long-Term After All?

 — #BROKEN Matt Hardy (@MATTHARDYBRAND) March 6, 2017

-The latter sentence would mean having a place to wrestle while based in North America, but also being able to wrestle in New Japan Pro Wrestling, which has a partnership arrangement with Ring of Honor.
+The latter sentence would mean having a place to wrestle while based in North America but also being able to wrestle in New Japan Pro Wrestling, which has a partnership arrangement with Ring of Honor.
 Such would be an amenable arrangement for Matt and Jeff, especially since the latter had spent some time in NJPW after his last WWE run ended.

 However, the odds of Matt and Jeff Hardy coming back to WWE may not boil down to money, but rather how much creative freedom the company is willing to give the brothers.
-Many have speculated that Matt in particular might not be allowed to use his super-popular “Broken” gimmick, but since WWE appears to be serious in re-acquiring their services, allowing the Hardys to work as “Broken” Matt and “Brother Nero” may be a concession officials would be willing to make.
+Many have speculated that Matt, in particular, might not be allowed to use his super-popular “Broken” gimmick, but since WWE appears to be serious in re-acquiring their services, allowing the Hardys to work as “Broken” Matt and “Brother Nero” may be a concession officials would be willing to make.

 [Featured Image by Impact Wrestling]